 You can usually look after your child or baby at home.
 The temperature should go down over 3 or 4 days.

-Urgent advice: Get an urgent GP appointment if your child:
+Urgent advice: Contact a GP urgently if your child:

 - is under 3 months old and has a temperature of 38 degrees Celsius or higher, or you think they have a fever